joaopaivaa/joaopaivaa.github.io/index.md

 Dashboard developed to understand the average prices of 6 types of fuels geographically and over time in Brazil regions, states and cities.

-Applied tools: Streamlit and Python.
+Applied tools: Streamlit, Plotly, PySpark and Python.

 <iframe
   title="fuel_prices_dashboard"